This website contains adult material and is only suitable for those 18 years or older. Click Enter only if you are at least 18 years of age.or Exit

 A "just right" vegetative stage length is very important to guarantee good quality crops, it also determine the strength of your plants, however, time is different from a strain to another.

-In general, the recommended vegetative stage length for cannabis is around 4 weeks.
+In general, the recommended minimum vegetative stage length for cannabis is around 4 weeks.
 However, you still want to keep an eye on your plants before proceeding to the next stage; The Flowering Stage.
 You want to make sure that your plants are 18 inches high and have developed at least 5-7 branches.

 Some stains may reach the 18 inches before developing the 5-8 branches, since you have a limited space in your grow room, I suggest to trim or prune your marijuana plants till both conditions apply (18 inches and 5-7 branches).